Camora0/Wasteland-Reborn/loreout.md

 The total instance installation time depends entirely on your internet and CPU-Storage speeds.

-2. Open Wabbajack.
+1. Open Wabbajack.
-3. Click `Browse Lists` then make sure that `Non-featured` option is selected on the left of the UI, below the search bar.
+2. Click `Browse Lists` then make sure that `Non-featured` option is selected on the left of the UI, below the search bar.
 Find `LoreOut` and click on it.
-4. Set your download and installation paths.
+3. Set your download and installation paths.
 The recommended Installation Path is a blank folder at the root of a drive (preferably not the C drive), such as D:\LoreOut.
 The download path will update automatically.
 There's an option to put the download folder on another drive, for example an HDD, but the instance **must** on an SSD.
-5. Then click the Install button.
+4. Then click the Install button.
-6. Wait for Wabbajack to finish.
+5. Wait for Wabbajack to finish.
 It may take a while depending on your internet speed and if you are a Free or Premium Nexus subscriber.
 Unfortunately, Nexus Premium is the only method of automatically installing each mod.

 #### Problems with Wabbajack

 If you run into download issues with Wabbajack, it is recommended to re-run Wabbajack before posting anything on Discord.
 Wabbajack will continue where it left off, so you will not have to start over.
 Another common fix is to use the gear icon in lower left of screen, sign out of Nexus.
 Close and restart Wabbajack.
 Sign in to Nexus.

-### Saving on disk space ***(Highly OPTIONAL)***

-After a successful download deleting the ***downloads*** folders content is safe to do if you need the space.
-Note: If you do decide to delete the folder, any form of updating or re-downloading the modlist ***WILL*** result in some mod archives being re-downloaded which may increase your update time.

 ### How to setup LoreOut